-Throughout the 17th century large parts of Europe were depopulated during the wide-ranging and savage wars of religion and dynasty, involving all of the major powers.
-This was therefore a key period in the development of 'modern' infantry tactics, such as the use of pole-arms and muskets together hence the popular expression 'pike and shot'.
-These infantry tactics involved different national schools on thought and practice, and were tested bloodily in great battles.
-This title covers the Dutch-Spanish wars of independence, The Thirty Years' War and the English Civil Wars.
+Osprey's examiantion of pike and shot tactics employed in various wars of the 17th century.
+Throughout the 17th century, large parts of Europe were depopulated during wide-ranging and savage wars of religion and dynasty involving all of the major powers.
+These included the Dutch-Spanish wars of independence, The Thirty Years' War (1618-1648) and the English Civil Wars (1642-1651).
+This was the key period in the development of 'modern' infantry tactics, incorporating the use of pole-arms and muskets together, hence the popular expression 'pike and shot'.
+Although cavalry participated in such conflicts, it was the infantry that was the decisive arm.
+Such infantry tactics involved different national schools on thought and practice, tested bloodily in great battles.

 Read an extract of Pike and Shot Tactics 1590–1660